-The Business (seller) generates the invoice through their internal billing system, which could be any software including an excel sheet or any GSTN provided offline utility.
+- Step 1: Generation of Invoice The Business (seller) generates the invoice through their internal billing system, which could be any software including an Excel sheet or any GSTN-provided offline utility.
+Note:

-- This invoice should be prepared according to the notified standard format (e-Invoice schema).
+- How to prepare e-invoice: The invoice should be prepared according to the notified standard format (e-invoice schema).

 - The seller’s software/utility should be capable of converting the invoice data into a JSON file as the IRP will accept invoices only in the JSON format.